 The key challenges of this generational shift include:

 For decades, so-called boomers have dominated the practice of law and shaped the work practices of firms and in-house departments.
 According to the survey, legal departments are currently unprepared for this ensuing generational shift as more millennials look to join the ranks of salaried in-house lawyers after ‘cutting their teeth’ in private practice.
 Change management, together with well-developed mentoring and succession plans, will be critical to avoiding a potential brain drain by accommodating the needs of millennials.
 This will inevitably require abandoning some of the more traditional and hierarchical practices prevalent in the law.
 Millennials naturally aspire to have a voice and be valued; without the proper work environment, they are likely to be constantly on the move looking for quality.

 No one in legal practice can deny the fact that technology and connectivity are transforming the practice of law in an unprecedented way.
 A much more tech-based and digitised legal practice is allowing corporate organisations to expand and modernise their in-house legal departments by employing lawyers competent in online research, processes and platforms.
 The automatisation of legal services, however, will also present some challenges to the relevance of lawyers working in areas of the law where technology may have greater applicability.
 How and when this is likely to occur is yet to be seen.
 Despite speculation about future legal practice rendering some lawyers obsolete, new and emerging legal areas such as cyber-law, product liability and global regulations are likely to provide an array of opportunities for a new generation of lawyers.

-To gain an advanced understanding of issues facing corporate and commercial law today, SCU Online’s Master of Laws (Business Law) equips you with highly sought-after skills and productive learning outcomes.
+To gain an advanced understanding of issues facing corporate and commercial law today, Southern Cross University Online’s Master of Laws (Business Law) equips you with highly sought-after skills and productive learning outcomes.
 Speak to one of our Student Enrolment Advisors on 1300 589 882 for more information.